-Pregnant women are more than three times as likely not to drink alcohol at all compared to other women, but still 22% of pregnant women in the UK report drinking alcohol during pregnancy.22 High prenatal exposure to alcohol is linked to a high risk of developing foetal alcohol syndrome - a spectrum of preventable disabilities including birth defects, behavioural problems, growth deficiencies and learning disabilities.
-We don't yet know whether there is a 'safe' level of alcohol consumption that carries no risk of foetal alcohol spectrum disorder or other health problems, so the message has to be that there is no safe level.
+ALCOHOL AS PRIMARY SUBSTANCE ON ENTRY TO TREATMENT SERVICE - GENDER & AGE 2016/17 alcohol during pregnancy.
+High prenatal exposure to alcohol is linked to a high risk of developing foetal alcohol syndrome - a spectrum of preventable disabilities including birth defects, behavioural problems, growth deficiencies and learning disabilities.
+We don't vet know whether there is a 'safe' level of alcohol consumption that carries no risk of foetal alcohol spectrum disorder or other health problems, so the message has to be that there is no safe level.
 Unfortunately, as in many other areas in the country, there has been a lack of consistent messages regarding alcohol consumption during pregnancy in Leeds.
 The Leeds 'No Thanks I'm Pregnant' social media campaign was launched in April 2016 to advise women that the safest choice is not to drink any alcohol during pregnancy.
 Posters, leaflets and fact sheets were made available to health professionals to support this ongoing social media campaign.